Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

 \end{maintheorem}

-Next we move to one-point tail asymptotics.
-While this might seem to be a straightforward corollary of the density bound just stated, the proof of the latter in fact relies on the bound on the upper tail which we derive first.
-In addition, note that for the lower bound on the tail we have a better error term than in the density bound.
+Next we move to one-point tail asymptotics, which the previous result's proof also relies on.
+Note that for the lower bound on the tail we have a better error term than in the density bound.